Insights & Trends

 Selling Profitability

-It’s always a good idea to start small.
-Fostering great relationships with stockists, bars and retailers in your local area is the best place to begin and maintaining these relationships, even as you move premises and expand, is just as important.
+Fostering great relationships with stockists, bars and retailers in your local area is the best place to begin seeding your brand and maintaining these relationships, even as you expand, is just as important.

-Nurture the relationship with your distributors.
+The same can be said for your distributors.
 They are ultimately the ones who make sure your product hits the shelves - making them want to do so is valuable.
-A good idea is to train their sales team on the specifics of your product or to ride along with them to get a feel for your product’s journey.
+Engage with their sales team early-on withyour product's journey and why you’re exciting to talk about.
 If needed, you can look at hiring a brand ambassador or a sales manager to help.

 Make sure your products are available online.
 E-Commerce is a must for all brands now, especially in the wake of the pandemic.
 According to the IWSR’s drinks market analysis, online sales for alcohol businesses have seen a 50% increase and show very little sign of slowing down.
 Making sure your business is ready to take advantage and sell D2C is key.